On multiplicative spectral sequences for nerves and the free loop spaces: A multiplicative spectral sequence for a bisimplicial set and its variants

-as a bigraded algebra, where $|| \ ||$ denotes the fat geometric realization in the sense of Segal \cite{S}. \end{thm}

 A prototype of the spectral sequence in Theorem \ref{thm:main} is one stated in \cite[II 6.8.
 Corollary]{M}; see also \cite[Proposition (5.1)]{S} for a generalized cohomology.
-The novelty here is that we give an algebraic structure in the spectral sequence explicitly.
+The novelty here is that we explicitly provide an algebraic structure in the spectral sequence.